-INDEPENDENCE AND IDEOLOGYThe country was not fully and officially recognized as an independent nation even though Nkrumah was named its prime minister.
-And as the leader of the new government, he had to master the art of government quickly--on the job training--in order to justify his rapid push for total independence from the British government.
-On March 6, 1957, the Gold Coast became the independent country of Ghana--the first British colony to do so--with Nkrumah as its first prime minister.
-Ghana's path to independence served as an incentive and a road map for the rest of the African continent, and Nkrumah was hailed as "Osagyefo," which means "the victorious one" in the Akan language.
-By the mid 1960s, over 30 African countries had followed Ghana's leadership and had achieved independence for their countries.
+The country was not fully and officially recognized as an independent nation even though Nkrumah was named its prime minister.
+And as the leader of the new government, he had to master the art of government quickly–on the job training–in order to justify his rapid push for total independence from the British government.
+On March 6, 1957, the Gold Coast became the independent country of Ghana–the first British colony to do so–with Nkrumah as its first prime minister.
+Ghana’s path to independence served as an incentive and a road map for the rest of the African continent, and Nkrumah was hailed as “Osagyefo,” which means “the victorious one” in the Akan language.
+By the mid 1960s, over 30 African countries had followed Ghana’s leadership and had achieved independence for their countries.

 Ghana’s economy was strong and Nkrumah’s steady, gradual push towards independence had contributed generously.
 It was a beacon of stability, and more successful than many other African countries with a vibrant tourism industry, high market prices for its cocoa and gold trade, and visions of long range public works to boast the country’s infrastructure.
 Of great concern was Ghana’s dependency on foreign manufactured goods (the basis of slavery), and Nkrumah worked tirelessly to stem that potential financial drain by creating Industrial Development Corporation to promote domestic industrialization.